-Lately I’ve been seeing the topic of pixelated pictures come up in so many different areas.
-First there was the movie Wreck-it Ralph, which celebrates the pixelated look of old-style video games.
+Pixelated pictures, especially the pixelated look of old-style video games are really popular.
 Then I found this delightful set of pixelated letters on Pinterest, pictured below.

+I’ve been rewatching Remington Steele lately.
+Last weekend we watched an episode that focused on video games.
+It got me thinking about and remembering that great pixelated look.
 I also have a delightful Japanese book of small pixelated pictures.
-It’s was used as the basis of today’s free project.
+It was used as the basis of today’s free project.

 Any pixelated image is easy to convert to needlepoint because the image is broken into squares.
 Look at the image below, look familiar?
 It looks just like a whole stitch chart.